 There are disadvantages to the property tax as well, including:

-- Properties of the same value may be taxed differently, either because state law and local practice treat some types of property or some categories of property-owners differently or because assessment practices differ.
+- properties of the same value may be taxed differently, either because state law and local practice treat some types of property or some categories of property-owners differently, or because assessment practices differ between counties.

-Property taxes have traditionally been the main source of revenue for local governments, though this has been less true in Oklahoma than other states.
+Property taxes have traditionally been the main source of revenue for local governments, though this has been less true in Oklahoma.
 Property taxes are the main source of non-grant revenue for school districts, counties, and career-tech systems.
 Cities may use property taxes only to pay the debt on bonds approved by voters.
-Under the Oklahoma Constitution, property tax rates are limited for each government and purpose, and most rate increases require a vote of the people.
+Under the Oklahoma Constitution, property tax rates are limited for each government and purpose, and most rate increases within those limits require a vote of the people.

 Property taxes are paid by most property owners, including homeowners, owners of rental property, commercial enterprises, and farmers.
 While renters do not pay the tax directly, economists agree that rents typically include at least some of the landlord’s cost of property taxes.